yasharth291/Eduthon/README.md

 # Challenges Experienced:

 Front End taking longer than usual and is causing the project to slow down as a result.
-Couting the time for which the student was not attentive was a big challenge as the time was in very small intervals.
+Counting the time for which the student was not attentive was a big challenge as the time was in very small intervals.

 # Our Accomplishments that we are proud of: